 We are a custom cabinet shop, we can build almost any door style.
-By far the most popular door style is the shaker style which is a recessed panel style with square edges.
+By far, the most popular door style is the shaker style which is a recessed panel style with square edges.

 Do you do counter tops and backsplashes?

-We at ProRefinish only work with cabinetry and we do finish carpentry, however we can refer our partners to install counter tops and back splashes as well as painting of walls, plumbing, electrical and other construction related projects.
+We at ProRefinish only work with cabinetry and finish carpentry, however we can refer our partners to install counter tops and back splashes as well as painting of walls, plumbing, electrical and other construction related projects.

 Can you extend my island by adding a cabinet?

-We can custom build and type of cabinetry, base cabinets, wall cabinets, pantries, sink base cabinets, drawer base cabinets, wine racks, etc. All we need is a description of the type of cabinet you want.
+We can custom build any type of cabinetry, base cabinets, wall cabinets, pantries, sink base cabinets, drawer base cabinets, wine racks, etc. All we need is a description of the type of cabinet you want.
 We can also match the existing style of cabinets you currently have.